fhumbertodf/dicionario/Textos01.md

 Mark's parents want him to go to college.
 They want him to have an education.
 They want Mark to be successful.
-They want Mark to be happy.*
+They want Mark to be happy.

-How often does Mark pratice?
-How long are the pratices?
-When does Mark play?
-What does Mark want?
-What does Mark's parents want?
+Is Mark's favorite sport hockey?
+Is he 15 years old?
+How many times does Mark practice?
+How long are the practices?
+How many games does Mark play a week?
+Is Mark a good hockey player?
+When does he play?
+Are Friday night hockey games popular?
+Who watches Mark play?
+Who else watches Mark play?
+Are there always many fans?
+Is tonight the big game?
+Who is coming to watch Mark play?
+What does Mark want to play in?
+What does Mark want to make?
+Is it very hard to play in the NHL?
+What do Mark's parents want him to do?
+What do they want him to have?
+What do Mark's parents want for him?
+What do they want for Mark? *

 ## 009 - The Easter Egg Hunt.